Our Stories

 Dirk Lesko, President, Irving Shipbuilding Inc.

-“The keel laying and start of construction for CCGS Donjek Glacier and CCGS Sermilik Glacier are important milestones and further proof points that the National Shipbuilding Strategy is working.
+“The keel laying and start of construction for CCGS Donjek Glacier and CCGS Sermilik are important milestones and further proof points that the National Shipbuilding Strategy is working.
 The 2,400 shipbuilders of the Halifax Shipyard are proud to be building these multi-functional ships, which will serve the Canadian Coast Guard well for decades to come.”

 Darren Fisher, Member of Parliament for Dartmouth-Cole Harbour